 The Compensation Committee believes our executive compensation programs are effectively designed and working well in alignment with the interests of our stockholders and are instrumental to achieving our business strategy.
 As has been the case in the past, the Compensation Committee will consider any stockholder concerns and feedback on its executive compensation programs that it receives.
 We held our first advisory stockholder vote on executive compensation on November 16, 2011.
 Over 98% of the shares that voted at our annual meeting of stockholders in 2011 approved our NEOs' 2010 compensation as described in our proxy statement for that meeting.
 The Compensation Committee considered this overwhelming support from our stockholders when making executive compensation decisions in early 2012.
 Our NEOs' compensation was again overwhelmingly approved by our stockholders on August 3, 2012.
 Over 98% of the shares that voted at our annual meeting of stockholders in 2012 approved our NEOs' 2011 compensation as described in our proxy statement for that meeting.
-The frequency of future advisory votes on executive compensation, which was also held on November 16, 2011, the Company will hold an advisory vote on the compensation of our NEOs every year until the next required vote on the frequency of advisory votes on the compensation of NEOs.
+Further, consistent with the results of our stockholder vote regarding the frequency of future advisory votes on executive compensation, which was also held on November 16, 2011, the Company will hold an advisory vote on the compensation of our NEOs every year until the next required vote on the frequency of advisory votes on the compensation of NEOs.